 Abbey Bike Tools Crombie and Whip-It (review)

 Abbey Bike Tools is based in Bend, Oregon USA where the company proudly manufactures all of its products.
 "Precision is our religion" is the slogan of this small, relatively new and well-regarded organisation.
-The story goes that Abbey Bike Tools' founder – Jason Quade – created the Crombie at the request of mechanics who needed a simple tool that was not commercially available at the time.
-The name Abbey is an in-joke about how some beer producers borrow words and phrases from the world of biking, and Jeff Crombie is the name of a bike mechanic and friend of Jason Quade.
+The story goes that Abbey Bike Tools' founder – Jason Quade – created the one-piece cassette tool at the request of mechanic and friend Jeff Crombie who wanted a simple tool that was not commercially available at the time.
+The name Abbey is an in-joke about how some beer producers borrow words and phrases from the world of biking.

 I hesitated for well over a year before getting a Crombie cassette removal tool.
 They are definitely not cheap.
 I also got the companion tool – the 'Whip-It' chain whip – at the same time, partly because postage and packaging from Germany was no different if one tool was ordered or two.
 What eventually made up my mind to buy these premium tools (or at least email the details to my wife who – not unreasonably – was reluctant to buy them for my birthday) was a combination of factors.